 Our annual employee engagement survey helps management assess the health of our organization at all levels.
 It helps us to identify strengths as well as opportunities to improve our people strategy and culture.
-Our 2019 survey saw a 97% participation rate, up 5% from 2018 and amongst the highest participation rate our survey provider has seen.
+Our 2019 survey saw a 97% participation rate, up 5% from 2018.
 The feedback provided through the survey is used to inform employee programming to ultimately enhance overall sustainable engagement.
 We were pleased to see that our scores improved in 17 out of 18 categories and our overall sustainable engagement result, which includes safety, leadership, collaboration and teamwork, increased by 5% from the previous year to a total of 91/100.
+Both our participation rate and engagement score were amongst the highest our survey provider has seen.